Joseph-Les/CRUDInPython/README.md

 **Project Overview**

-This project provides a Python module for performing CRUD (Create, Read, Update, Delete) operations on a MongoDB database.
-(Update and Delete is work in progress) The module is designed to be reusable and can be imported into other Python scripts or Jupyter Notebooks.
+This repo provides a Python module for performing CRUD (Create, Read, Update, Delete) operations on a MongoDB database (update and Delete is work in progress).
+The module is designed to be reusable and can be imported into other Python scripts or Jupyter Notebooks.
 It includes a class, AnimalShelter, that provides methods to interact with a MongoDB collection.

 **Example**